The Camel Saloon invites original and previously unpublished poetry.

 No self-pity.
 No whining.

 The Camel Saloon reserves the right to bestow preferential treatment upon any patron who includes with a submission his or her or a friend's original photography of the city, farm, forest or other locale portraying the place where the contributor lives, works, plays or wanders.
-Please include the specific location of the scene and the name of the photographim or the photographer.
+Please include the specific location of the scene and the name of the photographer.

 Published work will be retained in the archives of The Camel Saloon on a non-exclusive basis.
 The Camel Saloon may select certain works published in this or an associated space for inclusion in annual, "best of" or similar electronic or print anthologies or highlight issues.